RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 A stock can stay overvalued for a long time.
 #.
 Most growth stocks are overpriced.
 #.
 Margins on pricing errors are not wide enough for trading.
 #.
-In the short run the market is a voting machine.
-#.
-In the long run the market is a weighing machine.
-#.
 Be wary of new issues.
 #.
 Preferred stocks should be bought by corporations.
 #.
 Small companies risk more loss in spite of better earnings.